paulxiep/portfolio/README.md

 - **Game AI & Simulation:** `Game Engine Development` · `Hexagonal Grid Geometry` · `Pathfinding Algorithms` · `Heuristic Functions` · `Rule-Based AI` · `Monte Carlo Methods`
 - **Testing & Quality:** `Locust Load Testing` · `Model Evaluation (F1, Confusion Matrix)` · `Cross-Validation` · `Early Stopping`
 - **Other Tools:** `Tkinter GUI` · `Selenium Web Scraping` · `Multi-Threading` · `Generators` · `Lazy Evaluation`

----

-## 1 planned projects, for the future

-1. **code-topology-construction**: for any generic repository code (as expansion to my latest venture into RAG and Vector databases).
-The topology constructor will recursively cluster functions into emergent architectural understanding, somewhat like RAPTOR for code repositories.
-This is more research-focused and will require me to study related technologies and researches first.